VincentWei/MiniGUI/README.md

   * mGEff: mGEff provides an animation framework for MiniGUI app.
      It also provides some popular UI/UE special effects.

-There are also some legacy MiniGUI components:

   * mGi: An input method component for MiniGUI.
 This component provides some typical input methods (such as softkey, hand-writing, and predict text input for mobile phone) for MiniGUI apps.

+  * mGUtils: A MiniGUI component which contains miscellaneous utilities like ColorSelectionDialogBox, FileOpenDialogBox, and so on.

+There are also some legacy MiniGUI components:

   * mGp: A printing component for MiniGUI.
-By using mGp, you can print out the graphics created by MiniGUI app to general-purpose priters.
+By using mGp, you can print out the graphics created by MiniGUI app to general-purpose printers.

   * mG3d: A simple three-dimension component for MiniGUI.
 This component provides a simple 3D API for app.
-You can use mG3d to create 3D UI.
+You can use mG3d to create simple 3D UI.

-  * mGUtils: A MiniGUI component which contains miscellaneous utilities like ColorSelectionDialogBox, FileOpenDialogBox, and so on.

 MiniGUI is a free software project.
 In December 1998, the initiator of FMSoft, Wei Yongming, began to develop MiniGUI under the GNU General Public